 Data Breach & Cyber Security Trends 2020 Highlights

 11. The United States has the highest number of breaches by location.

 (Risk Based Security)

 The US has strong security breach notification laws, which drove the reported cases to increase substantially.
 Organizations that have been affected by a data breach are bound by the law to notify their customers and involved parties, and this is how the US has topped the rank.

-Exactly 2,630 of the publicly disclosed breaches occurred in America.
+Out of 3,932 publicly disclosed breaches in 2020, about 60% (2,340) of breaches occurred in America.
 It’s the highest number around the globe, based on cyber crime statistics worldwide.

 12. On average, it takes 280 days to detect and contain a data breach.